Demiomad/RadiumInstallGuide/README.md

 # Congratulations!
 You've successfully joined Radium!
 You should be proud of yourself!
 Most people just don't read, so the fact that you got **THIS** far is very surprising!
+If you have any issues, you can go to the #❓｜help channel and explain your issue.